 The submission period for the 2019 Curtin Fellowship is CLOSED.
-Submissions are currently being reviewed.
-Thank you for your interest in the John J. Curtin, Jr. Fellowship.
+Submissions have been reviewed and Fellows have been selected.
+Thank you for your interest in the 2019 John J. Curtin, Jr. Fellowship.

 ABA JOHN J. CURTIN, JR. JUSTICE FUND

 The Curtin Justice Fund Legal Internship Program is seeking motivated law student interns to apply for stipends available for the Summer Program.
 These students should have a position offered, contingent on funding, from a qualified organization.

 The Curtin Justice Fund Legal Internship Program is managed by the ABA Commission on Homelessness and Poverty.
 The Program will pay a $3,500 stipend to three law students who spend the summer months working for a bar association or legal services program designed to prevent homelessness or assist homeless or indigent clients or their advocates.
 The Legal Internship Program will provide much-needed legal assistance to organizations serving the under-represented, and give students direct experience in a public interest forum.
 In this way it aims to help homeless clients and to encourage careers in the law that further the goals of social justice.

 The John J. Curtin, Jr. Justice Fund, a permanent endowment in the American Bar Association Fund for Justice and Education, was created to honor Jack Curtin, ABA President (1990-91).
 In acknowledgment of his outstanding achievements and the affection ABA members and staff have for him, Jack's ABA colleagues collected over $100,000 within a year of his leaving office to establish the fund.
 Jack's long-standing dedication to social justice and civil rights issues led the ABA Board of governors to approve of the use of the funds to provide stipends for law students working to help homeless and indigent people.